akirarika/milkio/docs/en/model.md

 ## Populating the Model

 We may want to populate the model with some initial values.
-Example, we are currently developing an e-book application.
+For example, we are currently developing an e-book application.
 When the user first utilize the application, we hope to set a default font size, theme, page flipping mode......

 In this case, we can use the `seed` method in the constructor method to populate the model with initial values：